 Women are expected to wear a head scarf, long sleeves and long trousers with a loose-fitting dress or skirt to hide the shape of their curves.

 Men can wear t-shirt and shorts but shorts will be frowned upon.
 On our first day Andy walked around with shorts and had a few funny looks.
 Then a few people (very politely) had a quiet word and mentioned that some people don’t like it.
 So, he put trousers on for the rest of the trip.
-Nobody was rude about it, it’s just politer to wear long trousers.
+Nobody was rude about it, it’s just more polite to wear long trousers.

 US Dollars are king and changing money is easy.
 Most shops will change for you, good rates can be bargained for and the more you change the better rate you get.
 Don’t worry about getting money until you get to Sultan Eshkashim as you won’t need any at the border.